tcarrio/colab-nvidia-container/README.md

 ## Making Nvidia Work

 * on some docker versions replace `--runtime=nvidia` with `--gpus all`.
-* if you do not have a GPU or Nvidia drivers installed completely omit all nvidia flags from docker command
+* if you do not have a GPU or Nvidia drivers installed completely omit all nvidia flags from docker command.
+The notebook will work but it will be slow.
 * if you do not have the latest CUDA installed on your system check which [tags](https://hub.docker.com/r/sorokine/docker-colab-local/tags) are available in docker hub repo and use the one for your version of CUDA, e.g.:

 ```bash